When Actions Go Off-Task: Detecting and Correcting Misaligned Actions in Computer-Use Agents: : Comprehensive Evaluation for Misaligned Action Detection

 We run a diverse set of agents on these benchmarks to capture a broad range of behaviors under adversarial conditions, including CUAs powered by both generic LLMs (GPT-4o~\citep{hurst2024gpt}, Claude Sonnet 3.5~\citep{claude3.5_base}, and Claude Sonnet 3.7~\citep{claude3.7_base}) as well as specialized CUA models (OpenAI CUA ~\citep{operator} and Claude Sonnet 3.5 and 3.7 with Computer Use~\citep{claude_cua}).
 We use the benchmark-provided trajectory-level evaluators to filter and retain only trajectories where the attack succeeded, ensuring that each contains concrete instances of externally induced misalignment.
 We present detailed settings in Appendix~\ref{app:collection_detail}.

-\textbf{Trajectories without Attacks.} While misaligned actions can also arise from agents themselves without attacks, such misalignment may occur sporadically, making it difficult to collect them at scale through normal execution.
-To address this, we design a trajectory synthesis procedure that injects plausible deviations into benign trajectories.
+\textbf{Trajectories without Attacks.} While misaligned actions can also arise internally from agents themselves, such actions may occur sporadically, especially those involving Harmful Unintended Behavior, making it difficult to collect them at scale through normal execution.
+We therefore additionally use a controlled synthesis procedure that injects plausible deviations into benign trajectories.
+This procedure serves as a complementary strategy to improve coverage of underrepresented internal misalignment in our benchmark.

 We begin by collecting trajectories on benign tasks from OSWorld~\citep{xie2024osworld} using frontier CUAs (OpenAI CUA~\citep{operator} and Claude Sonnet 4.5 with Computer Use~\citep{claude_4.5}).
 Given a task and its benign execution, we prompt an LLM to select a suitable \textit{subgoal primitive} from a predefined set of 13 high-level risk templates (see \autoref{tab:primitives}).
 The selected primitive (e.g., \textit{Delete File}) is then contextualized into a concrete, environment-grounded subgoal (e.g., delete a specific file), and the LLM identifies an appropriate step at which the agent might accidentally diverge toward this unintended subgoal.
 We execute the subgoal as a standalone task and merge the resulting actions into the benign trajectory at the identified injection point.
 This approach yields trajectories that contain internally arising misaligned actions while the rest remains authentic to normal behavior, without relying on rare spontaneous failures.
 All synthesized trajectories undergo manual validation to ensure successful execution and plausibility.
 Implementation details and a concrete example are provided in Appendix~\ref{app:synthesis_detail} and~\ref{app:traj_synthesis_example}.